-In considering the type of exposure, distinctions will be made between:
+In considering the type of exposure to conventional weapons, distinctions will be made between:

 Where the destination of military sales can be specifically identified, it may allay concerns if sales are to countries deemed acceptable.
 In other cases it will be assumed that sales may be to countries with poor human rights records.

 The Methodist Church should aim to avoid benefiting financially from the promotion of the arms trade.